 How can caregivers navigate the complexities of sensory processing to help their children thrive? 🤔 Exploring this question opens up a world of practical approaches that empower families to make a real difference in their children’s lives.
 We’re here to help you every step of the way!

 Sensory sensitivities in kids with autism can show up in different ways.
 Some might be hypersensitive, meaning they react strongly to sounds, lights, or textures.
 Others might be hyposensitive, seeking out intense experiences to feel more engaged.
-Understanding these sensitivities is the first step in learning how to manage sensory sensitivities in children with autism.
+Understanding these sensitivities is the first step in learning how to in children with autism.

-For instance, a child who is hypersensitive to sound might feel overwhelmed in noisy places, while a hyposensitive child might spin or jump around to get that tactile input they crave.
-Recognizing these patterns is essential for caregivers to understand how to manage sensory sensitivities in children with autism and tailor their approaches to meet each child’s unique needs.
+For instance, a child who is might feel overwhelmed in noisy places, while a might spin or jump around to get that tactile input they crave.
+Recognizing these patterns is essential for caregivers to understand how to manage and tailor their approaches to meet each child’s unique needs.

 Let’s explore this together!
 By understanding these sensitivities, we can work hand-in-hand to create a nurturing environment for our kids.